Deploy Datawiza Access Proxy with a Web App using Kubernetes

 Preview

 In this tutorial, we will use Azure Kubernetes Service (AKS) to deploy the Datawiza Access Proxy (DAP) alongside our Header-Based App.
 After deploying the DAP, we will see how to enable SSO policies and granular access control.
-The IdP used in this example is Azure Active Directory, though you could easily substitute this process with another IdP, such as Okta.
+The IdP used in this example is Microsoft Entra ID (Azure Active Directory), though you could easily substitute this process with another IdP, such as Okta.

-You will need to register an OIDC application in the Azure AD management portal and obtain the following 3 values for this application:
+You will need to register an OIDC application in the Microsoft Entra ID management portal and obtain the following 3 values for this application:

 - Tenant ID